grandma’s hot borscht

 I’m all about choices.

-For a beefy beet soup, add the meat when you add the beef stock and simmer the soup over medium/low heat until the meat is very tender and ready to fall off the bone, about 2—3 hours.
+For a beefy beet soup, follow the directions below, adding the meat when you add the stock, and simmer the soup over medium/low heat until the meat is very tender and ready to fall off the bone, about 2—3 hours.

 Add the potatoes in the last 20 minutes—simmering the soup until they’re cooked through but not falling apart.